marxanweb/general/documentation/docs_errors.md

 ## The *.\<extension\> file is missing in the zipfile
 All shapefiles must have the following files included in the zip file to be able to be imported: shp, shx, dbf.
 Without any one of these files an error will be thrown on import.

+## Planning grids cannot be created for countries that span the meridian
+Currently Marxan Web cannot create planning grids that span the meridian (at 180 degree longitude).
+These countries are Fiji, Kiribati, New Zealand, Russia, Tuvalu, USA and Wallis and Fortuna.
+As a workaround, planning grids can be created and uploaded from other GIS tools, e.g. ArcGIS or QGIS.
+For more information see [Importing existing planning grids](docs_user.html#importing-existing-planning-grids).